garrandall/popular-music-data/tracks/white-sand-migos-travis-scott-ty-dolla--ign-big-sean.md

 Pull up the curtains to the Mulsane (hey)
-PavÃ© my set and clip Blu-ray (pavÃ©)
+Pavé my set and clip Blu-ray (pavé)
 Run to the bag like Hussein (bag)
 When I lay my head down, got two K's (baow)
 Ferrari in Miami Beach (Ferrrari)